fastlane/docs/docs/actions.md

-  `derived_data_path` | The directory where build products and other derived data will go `test_target_name` | The name of the target you want to test (if you desire to override the Target Application from Xcode) `namespace_log_files` | Separate the log files per device and per language
+  `derived_data_path` | The directory where build products and other derived data will go `test_target_name` | The name of the target you want to test (if you desire to override the Target Application from Xcode) `namespace_log_files` | Separate the log files per device and per language `concurrent_simulators` | Take snapshots on multiple simulators concurrently.
+Note: This option is only applicable when running against Xcode 9

 </details>